 Pray to eradicate the root causes of child exploitation.

 Child exploitation means using a child for profit, labor, sexual gratification, or for some other personal or financial advantage.
-At the heart of child exploitation is complex issues, including extreme poverty that can lead parents to sell their children.
+At the heart of child exploitation are complex issues, including extreme poverty that can lead parents to sell their children.
 Sometimes moms and dads are tricked into believing that their children will work in a wealthy person’s home and will be treated fairly.
 But many are held as virtual slaves.
 Throughout the world, sin leads people to put their evil desires above all else, ignoring how they destroy the lives of innocent children.
 Ask God to do what only He can — soften people’s hearts and heal their minds.

 Dear Lord, Your Word calls us to hunger and thirst for righteousness — a righteousness that leads to compassion for the poor and a renewing of minds.
 Lead us to this kind of faith that works to make a better world for all Your children.